liborui/WAIT/README.md

 ### Compile the WebAssembly module
 1. First, download the WASI SDK to compile `*.c` to WebAssembly.
-Go into `libs` folder, and
+Go into `third-party` folder, and
 ```bash
 wget https://github.com/WebAssembly/wasi-sdk/releases/download/wasi-sdk-12/wasi-sdk-12.0-linux.tar.gz
 tar xvf wasi-sdk-12.0-linux.tar.gz
 ```
-The WASI SDK should reside in `libs/wasi-sdk-12.0` folder.
+The WASI SDK should reside in `third-party` folder.

-2.
-Modifiy the `CMakeLists.txt` in `example` folder, and
+2. Go into the `example` folder, and compile the example WebAssembly helloworld module using:
 ```bash
 ./compile.sh
 ```